aniketraj1947/pithy-iit-bhilai-app/README.md

 ## Compatibility

 Pithy is designed exclusively for the intranet of IIT Bhilai.
-Make sure you are connected to the institute's network for seamless access to all features.
+Make sure you are connected to the institute's network for access to all features.

-## Feedback and Support

-We welcome feedback and suggestions to improve Pithy.
-For any issues or queries, please contact our support team at support@pithyapp.iitb.ac.in.

-Download Pithy now and enhance your IIT Bhilai experience!